Nette Documentation Preview

 -----------------------------------------------------------------------

 Reads the file content line by line.
-Unlike the native `file()` function, it does not read the entire file into memory, but reads it continuously, so that files larger than the available memory can be read.
-The `$stripNewLines` specifies whether to strip the `\r` and `\n` line break characters.
+Unlike the native `file()` function, it does not load the entire file into memory but reads it continuously, allowing you to read files larger than the available memory. `$stripNewLines` specifies whether to remove the line break characters `\r` and `\n`.
+Throws a `Nette\IOException` on error.

 ```php